jaegertracing/documentation/content/docs/next-release/architecture.md

 ### Via Kafka

 To prevent data loss between collectors and storage, Kafka can be used as an intermediary, persistent queue.
-An additional component, Jaeger Ingester, needs to be deployed to read data from Kafka and save to the database.
-Multiple ingesters can be deployed to scale up ingestion; they will automatically partition the load across them.
+An additional component, **jaeger-ingester**, needs to be deployed to read data from Kafka and save to the database.
+Multiple **jaeger-ingester**s can be deployed to scale up ingestion; they will automatically partition the load across them.

 ![Architecture](/img/architecture-v2-2023.png)